temcocontrols/T3000_CrossPlatform/docs/HelpDocs/Readme.txt

 T3TechncalManual.PDF is more related to the original hardware whcih ran on an embedded PC.
 It is included for reference but not very useful since the hardware has changed so much.
 The latest hardware is documented in the Windows version of this project: https://github.com/temcocontrols/T3000_Building_Automation_System/tree/master/Documentation

-WindowsVersionSoftwareManualRev3.pdf is the latest help documentation for the T3000 windows software.
-Based on Dr. Explain help creation tool, native Dr. Explain files are in the windows repository.

-TBD: Create help docs for cross platform documentation based on the Windows version docs.
-TBD: Context sensitive help for cross platform help system.